Tuxedo, Winnipeg: Points of interest

 International real estate developer, financier and former Lord Mayor of London, England, Sir Denys Lowson (via South Winnipeg Development Co.
 Ltd.), announced in March 1963 that Bird Construction was chosen as the company to build the Tuxedo Park Shopping Centre (2025 Corydon Avenue) designed by Smith Carter architects and opened on 30 October 1963.
 The new Centre included a 10-pin bowling alley and billiards.
-Other initial retailers were MacIver Nanton Toys, Height Hairstylists, and Tuxedo Book & Record Shop.
-A Bank of Montreal branch, Safeway supermarket, and Shell gas station continue to operate today.
 The Shopping Centre was phase 1 of 2 phases on 15 acres of land, with the second phase seeing the construction of 3 apartment towers.

 Heubach Park (originally Olmsted Park) is a purely residential subdivision within Tuxedo that was created in the late 1920s.
 Heubach Park itself comprises 26 acres of landscaped land (trees, shrubs).
-At one time there was a flower bed at the southern edge of the Park at Grant Avenue, but it was later removed.
-As much as was possible, utility wires were buried, so as not to be visually cluttering.
+At one time, there was a flower bed at the southern edge of the Park at Grant Avenue, but it was later removed.
+As much as possible, utility wires were buried so as not to be visually cluttering.
 Privately owned and run and situated south of Assiniboine Park, the Tuxedo Golf Course was constructed between 1932 and 1933 and officially opened in May 1934.
-It features both regular 18-hole and 18-hole miniature golf runs.
+It features both regular 18-hole golf as well as 18-hole miniature golf runs.